FINTLabs/www-fintlabs/technical.md

      is `409` and the response body contains the original information the update conflicts with.
    - If there was a temporary failure processing the request, status `500` with the error message.
-      In this case the client can re-try the request.
+      In this case the client can retry the request.

 The *Status* resource is valid for 30 minutes after initiating the original request.

-### Creating new objects
+#### Creating new objects

 `POST /domain/package/class`, i.e.
 `POST /administrasjon/personal/fravar`